UCDglobalchange/gdstem/legacy.md

 # History and Legacy

 GDSTEM, the Global Dynamical and Structural Terrestrial Ecosystem Model is a direct descendant of the **Terrestrial Ecosystem Model (TEM)**, which has played a foundational role in the field of ecosystem modeling and the study of global carbon and nitrogen cycles.
 Developed in the early 1990s by a team of scientists at the **Ecosystems Center** of the **Marine Biological Laboratory (MBL)**, TEM was designed to simulate the effects of climate change on terrestrial ecosystems.
-The model has since evolved into one of the most influential tools in Earth system science, influencing the development of **GDSTEM**, one of the evolutionary offshoots of the model.

 ## The Origins of TEM (1990s)